MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Bookings/Remove-MgBetaBookingBusinessStaffMember.md

 ## SYNOPSIS
 Delete a staff member in the specified bookingbusiness.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Remove-MgBookingBusinessStaffMember](/powershell/module/Microsoft.Graph.Bookings/Remove-MgBookingBusinessStaffMember?view=graph-powershell-1.0)

 ## SYNTAX